An appropriate statistical approach for nonequilibrium particle production: Results

-In the energy dependence analysis of $\gamma_q$ shown in the lower right panel of Fig. \ref{fig:1} depicts the energy dependence of $\gamma_q$, at varying $\gamma_s$.
-Here, we find that at $\sqrt{s_{NN}}\lesssim 7$~GeV, both generic (non)extensive $\gamma_q$ and extensive BG $\gamma_q$ (HRG model) exponentially decrease with increasing energy.
-The rate of decrease for the generic (non)extensive $\gamma_q$ is higher than that of the latter.
-While both minima are nearly positioned, at $\sqrt{s_{NN}}\simeq 7$~GeV, their depths aren't the same.
-The depth of the generic (non)extensive $\gamma_q$ is larger than that of the extensive BG $\gamma_q$.
-Also, $\gamma_q$ becomes energy independent, at $\sqrt{s_{NN}}>20$~GeV.
-The heights of both plateaus aren't coincident.
-The generic (non)extensive are lower than the extensive BG results.
-We find that, both generic (non)extensive extensive BG $\gamma_q>1$.
+In the energy dependence analysis of $\gamma_q$ shown in the lower right panel of Fig. \ref{fig:1}, the variations of $\gamma_s$ are considered.
+It is evident that at $\sqrt{s_{NN}}\lesssim 7$~GeV, both generic (non)extensive $\gamma_q$ and extensive BG $\gamma_q$ (HRG model) exhibit a rapid exponential decrease with increasing energy.
+The rate of decrease for the generic (non)extensive $\gamma_q$ is higher than that of the extensive BG $\gamma_q$.
+Although the minima are closely positioned around $\sqrt{s_{NN}}\simeq 7$~GeV, their depths differ.
+The depth of the generic (non)extensive $\gamma_q$ surpasses that of the extensive BG $\gamma_q$.
+Additionally, $\gamma_q$ reaches an energy-independent state beyond $\sqrt{s_{NN}}>20$~GeV.
+The plateaus' heights do not coincide, with the generic (non)extensive results being lower than the extensive BG outcomes.
+It is noteworthy that both generic (non)extensive and extensive BG $\gamma_q$ values exceed 1.

 The two lower panels demonstrate several key observations.
-Firstly, it is evident that the values of $\gamma_q$ and $\gamma_s$ obtained from generic (non)extensive statistics are lower than their values in extensive BG statistics, b) at $\sqrt{s_{NN}}\lesssim 7$~GeV, there is an exception that the generic (non)extensive $\gamma_s$ reaches maximum, c) the span of the values that $\gamma_q$ and $\gamma_s$ take in extensive BG statistics is narrower than in generic (non)extensive statistics, and d) at $\sqrt{s_{NN}}\gtrsim 20$~GeV, both generic (non)extensive extensive BG $\gamma_{q,s}$ exhibit a near energy-independence, with $\gamma_q$ being greater than 1 and $\gamma_s$ being less than 1.
+Firstly, it is evident that the values of $\gamma_q$ and $\gamma_s$ derived from generic (non)extensive statistics are consistently lower compared to their counterparts in extensive BG statistics.
+Secondly, an interesting exception arises at $\sqrt{s_{NN}}\lesssim 7$~GeV, where the generic (non)extensive $\gamma_s$ attains its maximum value.
+Thirdly, the range of values for $\gamma_q$ and $\gamma_s$ in extensive BG statistics is narrower when compared to generic (non)extensive statistics.
+Lastly, at higher energies, specifically $\sqrt{s_{NN}}\gtrsim 20$~GeV, both generic (non)extensive and extensive BG $\gamma_{q,s}$ exhibit a near energy-independence, with $\gamma_q$ being greater than 1 and $\gamma_s$ being less than 1.
 These findings shed light on the distinct characteristics and behaviors of $\gamma_q$ and $\gamma_s$ in different statistical frameworks.